 Related: Best running earbuds

 The microphone performs better than anticipated due to the integrated MEMs microphone technology with a dedicated digital signal processor (DSP).
-When taking calls, people on the other side heard me clearly and weren’t distracted by superfluous background noise.
+When taking calls, people on the other side heard me clearly and weren’t distracted by superfluous background noise like light chatter.
+That said, using the headset in windy environments was a lost cause.

 Battery life falls short